-From the top of the ladder, the trail continues upward fairly steeply through patchy evergreens with a couple small ledges on the left (south) side.
-The view from the ledges is spectacular down into bowl of Lonesome Lake.
+From the top of the ladder, the trail continues upward fairly steeply through patchy evergreens with a couple of small ledges on the left (south) side.
+The view from the ledges is spectacular down into the bowl of Lonesome Lake.
 Before long, the trail joins the Kinsman Ridge Trail on the long southwestern arm of Cannon Mountain.
 The summit is an easy 0.4 miles to the right.

 Total distance to the summit is 2.6 miles one way.
 Elevation gain is a stiff 2600 feet.

 Sturdy shoes are a must.
 Bring bug spray, sunscreen, lunch, an extra layer of clothing, and a camera.